 “I could die with you by my side,” I said.

 “We can’t tell Aidan,” he said.

-“You disobeyed me,” he said, and then he hugged me, relieved and sad.
+“You disobeyed me,” he said, when I sat him down to tell him about the ambulance, Emergency Room, and then he hugged me, relieved and sad.

 A week later, he is still hugging and scolding me.